 Flexible office explained

 So what is flexible office space?
-It’s a new take on the traditional office set up, replacing arrangements where people work at fixed stations on a 9 to 5 basis.
+It’s when more flexible office interior designs replace arrangements where people work at fixed stations on a 9 to 5 basis.
 Flexible office design ideas will be geared to providing employees with a framework within which to shape and adapt.
 A number of desks, chairs, phone lines and data/internet points, for example, will be provided but the rest is up to the company.

 Who works in flexible offices?

 Workers in flexible offices tend to be a mix of freelancers, contractors, home workers, visiting international employees and permanent staffers who all occupy the same space at different times – perhaps on a ‘hot desk’ basis.
 Start-up companies and digital operations often request flexible offices, although this style of the workplace is increasingly becoming popular as all industries embrace flexible working hours, places and patterns.
 Because of this fluidity, flexible offices don’t need to provide a desk for every single employee and many don’t have set departments either.